 When most people in the US want fresh, clean water, all they have to do is turn on a faucet.
-Still, no place is immune from drought, so it’s important to conserve water, no matter where you live.
+Still, no place is immune from drought, so it’s important to be conservative with your water use at home, no matter where you live.

-On average in the US, direct indoor water use (water from the tap, toilet, dishwasher, etc.) adds up to about 138 gallons per household per day, or 60 gallons per person per day.
+On average in the US, water use at home (water from the tap, toilet, dishwasher, etc.) adds up to about 138 gallons per household per day, or 60 gallons per person per day.

 Recent studies of how Americans use water throughout their homes show that, for most people, indoor water use is highest in the bathroom, followed by the laundry room.
 Table 1 provides a breakdown.